How ADHD can affect your sleep

 Sleep chronotypes and ADHD

-Are you a morning bird or a night owl?
+Are you an early bird or a night owl?
 These are examples of sleep chronotypes, which describe your preferred sleep time.
 If your preference is to stay up late, it may impact your circadian rhythm — the internal clock that helps you feel sleepy at night and awake during the day.

 Delaying your sleep time (with or without ADHD) has an effect on how you function during the day.
 Using phones and other devices before bed sets you up for problems because it keeps your brain aroused.
 It also exposes you to “blue light” from the screens, which may interfere with how much melatonin you produce when it’s dark out.